GameTechDev/MaskedOcclusionCulling/README.md

 This is especially powerful when rendering objects in front-to-back order.
 After drawing the first few occluder triangles, you can start performing occlusion queries, and if the occlusion query indicate that an object is occluded there is no need to draw the occluder mesh for that object.
 This can greatly improve the performance of the occlusion culling pass in itself.
 As described in further detail in the research paper
-["Masked Software Occlusion Culling"](http://fileadmin.cs.lth.se/graphics/research/papers/2016/culling/), this may be used to perform early exits in
+["Masked Software Occlusion Culling"](https://software.intel.com/en-us/articles/masked-software-occlusion-culling), this may be used to perform early exits in
 BVH traversal code.

 ## Multi-threading and scissoring

 We have no plans on making multi-threading a part of the libraray.
 However, all occluder rendering and occlusion query functions are thread safe except for the hierarchical depth buffer updates.
-Using a binning (sort middle) rasterizer it one way to ensure that all threads works on a separate part of the hierarchical depth buffer, and can be use as a means of multi-threading.
+Using a binning (sort middle) rasterizer is one way to ensure that all threads works on a separate part of the hierarchical depth buffer, and can be use as a means of multi-threading.
 As shown in the example below, we expose basic support for binning through a coarse scissor rectangle in the `RenderTriangles()` function.
 Note that scissoring is meant as a means of multi-threading, and we therefore do not support fine grained scissor rectangles.
 The x coordinate must be a multiple of 32, and the y coordinate a multiple of 8.
 The scissor box is given in screen space